 L3954B Mid Temperature Engobe

 Engobes (slips) are very widely used in industry (especially tile).
-They are opaque and can completely hide the body underneath.
-However engobes must be matched to the body and temperature they are used for (same firing shrinkage and thermal expansion).
-Their application and use are tricky, but learning is worth it.
-Engobes open up many design opportunities.
-We are not yet manufacturing this product but you can make it for yourself for now.
+They are completely opaque.
+They must be firing-shrinkage and thermal-expansion matched to the body they are used on.
+The application and use of engobes is tricky.
+However, not only do they open up new design and functional opportunities but engobes make it possible to do things with stonewares that formerly required porcelains.
+We are not yet manufacturing this product but you can make it for yourself.

 Engobes have been applied inside (white) and out (black) on these M340 mugs (at the stiff leather-hard stage).
 The outside was done first by simply pushing the untrimmed mugs base-down into the black engobe (up to the rim) and setting them down on plaster (the engobe application re-softens them).
 After a couple of hours, they were attached to the wheelhead (lip down with water) and the base trimmed (exposing the M340 surface below).
 Then the white engobe was poured in, poured out and the rim dipped up to the black.

-The M340 mugs have been engobed (with black) a then stiffened and the wheat design incised.
+The M340 mugs have been engobed a then stiffened and the wheat design incised (this is L3954B with 10% burnt umber instead of 10% zircopax).
 They will dry lips-down without covering (being ready the next morning for bisque firing).
 The secret to the fast drying is waxing the handles at leather hard stage to slow down their drying (thus evening up the water content of the whole piece).

-For details on the recipe and how to use this please read the recipe page at digitalfire.com and this share at insight-live.com.
-The base recipe fires white however it is easy to convert it to black: Exchange the 10% Zircopax with 10% burnt or raw umber.
-Or, 5% black stain.
+For further details read the L3954B recipe page at digitalfire.com.
+The base recipe fires white however it is easy to convert it to black: Exchange the 10% Zircopax with 10% black stain.

-An incredibly deep and rich blue (with no cobalt).
+A very deep and rich blue (with no cobalt).
 This is M340 fired to cone 6.
 Black-firing L3954B engobe (having 10% Burnt Umber instead of the normal 10% Zircopax) was applied inside and partway down the outside (at the stiff leather hard stage).
 The incising was done after the engobe dried enough to be able to handle the piece.
-The glaze is Alberta Slip rutile blue.
+The glaze is GA6-C Alberta Slip rutile blue.

 Safety Data SheetClick here for web view.